-- Remove the doors (See Art00986): - Remove the storage bins from the doors. - Remove and save both hinge pins [1] from each door. - Pull the door latch and remove each door away from the refrigerator. - Change the position of the cabinet hinges and the strike plate (See Art01728): - Remove and save the screws from the strike plate [2a]. - Remove the two plastic hole caps that are near the strike plate. - Remove the L-shaped plastic covers that are opposite the hinges. - Remove and save the screws from the upper cabinet hinge [3a] of each door. - Put each of these hinges on the other side of the refrigerator as the lower hinge [3b]. - Attach each of these hinges with screws. - Remove and save the screws from the lower cabinet hinge [4a] of each door. - Put each of these hinges on the other side of the refrigerator as the upper hinge [4b]. - Attach each of these hinges with screws. - Put the L-shaped plastic covers over the holes that were used by the hinges. - Remove and save the screw [7] from the front box [6] (See Art01573). - Pull the front box away from the refrigerator and out from under the controls [8]. - Reverse the front box and put it on the opposite side of the controls. - Attach the front box to the refrigerator with the screw. - Put the strike plate on the opposite side of the refrigerator [2b].
+- 1. Remove the doors (See Art00986): - Remove the storage bins from the doors. - Remove and save both hinge pins [1] from each door. - Remove and save the hinge bushings [13] from each door. - Pull the door latch and remove each door away from the refrigerator. - Change the position of the cabinet hinges and the strike plate (See Art00987): - Remove and save the screws from the strike plate [2a]. - Remove and save the two plastic hole caps that are near the strike plate. - Remove and save the L-shaped plastic covers that are opposite the hinges. - Remove and save the screws from the upper cabinet hinge [3a] of each door. - Put each of these hinges on the other side of the refrigerator as the lower hinge [3b]. - Attach each of these hinges with screws. - Remove and save the screws from the lower cabinet hinge [4a] of each door. - Put each of these hinges on the other side of the refrigerator as the upper hinge [4b]. - Attach each of these hinges with screws. - Put the L-shaped plastic covers over the holes that were used by the hinge screws. - Remove and save the screw [7] from the front box [6] (See Art01573).

-- Put the two round plastic caps into the holes that are near the strike plate. - 3.
-Change the position of the door handles and the door hinges (See Art01695, Art00985, and Art00986): - Remove the plastic cap that is opposite the upper hinge of the upper door. - Remove the cap screws [9] from the door handle [10] and door hinge [11]. - Remove the screws [12] and door handle from each door. - Remove the upper hinge of each door. - Put each of these hinges on the other side of the door as the lower hinge. - Attach each of these hinges with the cap screws that were removed from the other side. - The recommended torque for each cap screw [9] is 35 in.-lbs. - Remove the lower hinge of each door. - Put each of these hinges on the other side of the door as the upper hinge. - Attach each of these hinges with the cap screws that were removed from the other side. - Reverse each door handle and put the lower door handle on the upper door and the upper door handle on the lower door. - Attach each door handle with a cap screw [9] and screws [12]. - Put the plastic cap into the hole that is opposite the upper hinge of the upper door. - 4.
-Reinstall the doors (See Art00986): - Make sure each hinge bushing [13] is in the correct position. - Put each hinge bushing into the bottom side of each door hinge. - Put each door in the position on the refrigerator.
+- Pull the front box away from the refrigerator and out from under the controls [8]. - Reverse the front box and put it on the opposite side of the controls. - Attach the front box to the refrigerator with the screw. - Put the strike plate on the opposite side of the refrigerator [2b]. - Put the two round plastic caps into the holes that are near the strike plate. - Put plastic caps into the holes that were used by the front box. - Change the position of the door handles and the door hinges (See Art00985 and Art01603): - Remove the plastic cap that is opposite the upper hinge of the upper door. - Remove the screws [9] from the door handle [10] and door hinge [11]. - Remove the round head screw [12] and door handle from each door. - Remove the upper hinge of each door. - Put each of these hinges on the other side of the door as the lower hinge. - Attach each of these hinges with the screws that were removed from the other side. - The recommended torque for each cap screw is 35 in.lbs. - Remove the lower hinge of each door. - Put each of these hinges on the other side of the door as the upper hinge. - Attach each of these hinges with the screws that were removed from the other side. - Reverse each door handle and put the lower door handle on the upper door and the upper door handle on the lower door. - Attach each door handle with a cap screw and a round head screw. - Put the plastic cap into the hole that is opposite the upper hinge of the upper door.

+- 4. Reinstall the doors (See Art00986): - Make sure each hinge bushing [13] is in the correct position. - Put each hinge bushing into the bottom side of each door hinge. - Put each door in the position on the refrigerator.